bytescout/pdf-co-api-samples/PDF To Excel API/JavaScript/Advanced Conversion Options/README.md

-## PDF to excel API in JavaScript and PDF.co Web API

-### PDF to excel API in JavaScript

-The sample source codes on this page will demonstrate you how to make PDF to excel API in JavaScript.
-PDF.co Web API was made to help with PDF to excel API in JavaScript.
-PDF.co Web API is the Web API with a set of tools for documents manipulation, data conversion, data extraction, splitting and merging of documents.
+## PDF to excel API in JavaScript and PDF.co Web API PDF.co Web API is the Web API with a set of tools for documents manipulation, data conversion, data extraction, splitting and merging of documents.
 Includes image recognition, built-in OCR, barcode generation and barcode decoders to decode bar codes from scans, pictures and pdf.

-This rich sample source code in JavaScript for PDF.co Web API includes the number of functions and options you should do calling the API to implement PDF to excel API.
-In order to implement this functionality, you should copy and paste code below into your app using code editor.
-Then compile and run your application.
-Further enhancement of the code will make it more vigorous.

-Free trial version of PDF.co Web API is available on our website.
-Get it to try other samples for JavaScript.

 ## REQUEST FREE TECH SUPPORT